Safe sex: Ineffective methods

-The use of a diaphragm or contraceptive sponge provides some women with better protection against certain sexually transmitted diseases, but they are not effective for all STIs.
+The use of a diaphragm or contraceptive sponge provides some women with better protection against certain sexually transmitted infections, but they are not effective for all STIs.

-Hormonal methods of preventing pregnancy (such as oral contraceptives [i.e. 'The pill'], depoprogesterone, hormonal IUDs, the vaginal ring, and the patch) offer no protection against STIs.
-The copper intrauterine device and the hormonal intrauterine device provide an up to 99% protection against pregnancies but no protection against STIs.
+Hormonal methods of preventing pregnancy (such as oral contraceptives [i.e. 'The pill'], depoprogesterone, hormonal Intrauterine devices, the vaginal ring, and the patch) offer no protection against STIs.
+The copper IUD and the hormonal IUD provide an up to 99% protection against pregnancies but no protection against STIs.
 Women with copper intrauterine device may be subject to greater risk of infection from bacterial infectious such as gonorrhea or chlamydia, although this is debated.

-Coitus interruptus (or "pulling out"), in which the penis is removed from the vagina, anus, or mouth before ejaculation, may reduce transmission of STIs but still carries significant risk.
+Coitus interruptus (or "pulling out"), in which the penis is removed from the vagina or mouth before ejaculation, may reduce transmission of STIs or rates of pregnancy but still carries significant risk.
 This is because pre-ejaculate, a fluid that oozes from the penile urethra before ejaculation, may contain STI pathogens.
 Additionally, the microbes responsible for some diseases, including genital warts and syphilis, can be transmitted through skin-to-skin or mucous membrane contact.

 Anal sex

 Unprotected anal penetration is considered a high-risk sexual activity because the thin tissues of the anus and rectum can be easily damaged.
 Slight injuries can allow the passage of bacteria and viruses, including HIV.
 This includes penetration of the anus by fingers, hands, or sex toys such as dildos.
-Also, condoms may be more likely to break during anal sex than during vaginal sex, increasing the risk of STI transmission.
+Condoms may be more likely to break during anal sex than during vaginal sex, increasing the risk of STI transmission.

-The main risk which individuals are exposed to when performing anal sex is the transmission of HIV.
+The main risk that individuals are exposed to when performing anal sex is the transmission of HIV.
 Other possible infections include hepatitis A, B and C; intestinal parasite infections like Giardia; and bacterial infections such as Escherichia coli.

-Anal sex should be avoided by couples in which one of the partners has been diagnosed with an STI until the treatment has proven to be effective.
+It's recommended anal sex be avoided by couples in which one of the partners has been diagnosed with an STI until the treatment has proven to be effective.

-In order to make anal sex safer, the couple must ensure that the anal area is clean and the bowel empty and the partner on whom anal penetration occurs should be able to relax.
+To make anal sex safer, the couple can ensure that the anal area is clean and the bowel empty and the partner on whom anal penetration occurs should be able to relax.
 Regardless of whether anal penetration occurs by using a finger or the penis, the condom is the best barrier method to prevent transmission of STI.
-Enemas should not be used as they can increase the risk of HIV infection and lymphogranuloma venereum proctitis.
+Enemas can increase the risk of HIV infection and lymphogranuloma venereum proctitis.